 - More than $100,000: Once to five years of additional prison time

-Additionally, the defendant may face an aggravated white-collar crime enhancement if their actions are found to be particularly egregious.
-This enhancement could bring an additional fine of up to $500,000 or double the amount of the fraud (whichever is greater).
+Additionally, the defendant may face an aggravated white-collar crime enhancement if the court finds their actions particularly egregious.

-Will a Conviction under Penal Code 115 Affect My Gun Rights
+Will a Penal Code 115 Conviction Affect Your Gun Rights?

 Because California PC Section 115 is a felony charge, a conviction would strip away your gun rights.
-Those convicted of a felony are barred from purchasing a gun, owning a gun, or possessing a gun.
+Those convicted of a felony are barred from purchasing a gun, owning a firearm, or possessing a weapon.

 You Filed a False Document by Accident

-Often, many drafts of a legal document are created before the final product is printed.
-It can be easy to grab an early (“false”) draft and file it.
-You should not be convicted under PC 115 if you intended to file the correct document and merely made a mistake.
+Often, businesses create many drafts of a legal document before printing the final product.
+Grabbing an early (“false”) draft and filing it can be easy.
+You should not be convicted under PC 115 if you intended to file the correct document and merely made a mistake instead of engaging in criminal conduct.

 You Were Tricked by a Forgery

-Sometimes, individuals in California are given forged documents that they believe to be legitimate.
-If you filed a document that you believed to be valid, you should not be convicted for filing a false document.
+Sometimes, individuals in California receive forged papers that they believe to be official documents.
+If you filed a document that you thought was valid, you should not face a conviction for filing a false document.

 You Did Not File the Document With a Public Office